loubake/android-movies/README.md

 # android-movies

-This project is part of a personal study to consolidate the usage of some Android technologies.
+This is a work in progress project that's part of a personal study.
+The goal is to consolidate the usage of some Android technologies.

 ## The app